Majestic Caverns: Late 20th century

 Allen Mathis' son and grandson—Allen W. Mathis, Jr., and Allen Mathis, III—took over the caverns' operation in 1975.
 The following year the caverns were renamed DeSoto Caverns in honor of Hernando de Soto.
 New lighting was installed, pathways were widened, and improvements were added to allow larger groups of visitors.
 Back areas of the cave never before accessible to visitors were opened in 1980.
 The 1980s also saw the development of a light, sound, and water show and the addition of a playground, a gift shop, and a cantina.
 Camping facilities were enlarged and updated.
 In the 1990s, the climbing wall and gemstone panning features were added.

 DeSoto Caverns was added to the Alabama Register of Landmarks and Heritage on July 19, 1976.

-Rebranding - Name Change
+Name change

-In June 2022, DeSoto Caverns announced officially that they would be changing the name of the park to Majestic Caverns.
-"It has always been a majestic caverns.
-Now it will simply be official," the website states about the park's decision for the name change.
+In June 2022 the park was renamed Majestic Caverns.